-This Schedule II identifies certain Mortgage Loans that, as of the Closing Date, have Existing Liens in the amounts shown in the table below.
-To the extent that any such Mortgage Loan experiences a loss within the first 36 months following the Closing Date, and the Trustee determines that such loss is a direct result of an Existing Lien on that Mortgage Loan, the Seller will indemnify the Trust in the amount of the applicable Existing Lien shown below.
+This Schedule I identifies certain Mortgage Loans that, as of the Closing Date, have existing liens ("Existing Liens") in the amounts shown in the following table.
+To the extent that any such Mortgage Loan experiences a loss within the Warranty Period, and the Independent Reviewer determines during its review that a portion of such loss is a direct result of an Existing Lien on that Mortgage Loan, the Seller will indemnify the Trust in an amount equal to the lesser of (i) the actual loss amount determined by the Independent Reviewer to be associated with the identified lien and (ii) the amount shown in Column C below (if such Existing Lien is an HOA lien) or Column D below (if such Existing Lien is a tax/municipal lien).